Treatment of male infertility

 Methods of diagnosing infertility in men

-Spermogram is a fundamental diagnostic tool in the study of male infertility, which allows for a comprehensive assessment of the qualitative and quantitative characteristics of ejaculate:
+A spermogram is a fundamental diagnostic tool in the study of male infertility, allowing for a comprehensive assessment of the qualitative and quantitative characteristics of ejaculate:

-- Sperm concentration: the physiological range is from 15 to 200 million spermatozoa per milliliter of ejaculate, a significant deviation from these values may indicate a violation of spermatogenesis.
+the physiological range ranges from 15 to 200 million spermatozoa per milliliter of ejaculate, a significant deviation from these values may indicate a violation of spermatogenesis.

-- Motility.Determining the percentage of progressively motile, sedentary, and immobile spermatozoa, which directly affects their ability to reach the egg.
+determination of the percentage of progressively mobile, sedentary, and immobile spermatozoa, which directly affects their ability to reach the egg.

 In-depth diagnostics of male infertility includes:

-- Examination of urethral secretionsIdentification of infectious agents that adversely affect the quality of sperm and their fertilizing potential.
+identification of infectious agents that negatively affect the quality of sperm and their fertilizing potential.

-- Ultrasound scanning of pelvic organs and scrotumdetection of structural anomalies, varicocele, tumors and other pathological changes in the reproductive organs.
+detection of structural abnormalities, varicocele, tumors and other pathological changes in the reproductive organs.

-- Advanced ejaculate analyticsincludes an assessment of sperm maturity, genetic material, and the level of oxidative stress affecting DNA integrity.
+includes an assessment of the degree of sperm maturity, their genetic material, and the level of oxidative stress affecting DNA integrity.

 Treatment of infertility in men